A. Surya Prakash

-A. Surya Prakash is an Indian journalist and author, best known for serving as the chairperson of Prasar Bharati, India’s public service broadcaster.
+Arkalgud Anantaramaiah Surya Prakash popularly known as A. Surya Prakash is an Indian journalist and author, best known for serving as the chairperson of Prasar Bharati, India’s public service broadcaster.
 He has worked in various leading media organisations and is the author of several books on Indian politics and parliamentary democracy.

 In January 2025, Prakash was conferred with the Padma Bhushan, India's third-highest civilian award, for his contributions to literature and education.

 Career

 A. Surya Prakash has held senior editorial roles in major Indian and international news organisations.
 He served as: